rokucommunity/rooibos/docs/index.md

 The following working gulpfile can be found in my [roku MVVM spike](https://github.com/georgejecook/rokuNavSpike/tree/feature/viewModels); but the process is as follows.

  - `npm install rooibos-preprocessor --save-dev`
- - Add the following to the top of gulpfile.ts `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from "rooibos-preprocessor";`
+ - Add the following to the top of gulpfile.ts `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from 'rooibos-preprocessor';`
  - Create a task to process your test files, such as:

  ```